 MYTH: Only older people get haemorrhoids

-While it’s true that older people are more likely to develop haemorrhoids thanks to the fact that the walls of the blood vessels in the rectum and anus become weaker with age they can affect anyone, however old they are, even children (though they are much more likely to affect adults).
+It’s true that older people are more likely to develop haemorrhoids thanks to the fact that the walls of the blood vessels in the rectum and anus become weaker with age.
+However haemorrhoids can affect anyone, however old they are, even children (though they are much more likely to affect adults).
 You could also live to 100 without having any haemorrhoids.

 While more severe cases of haemorrhoids can be painful, there is no link between them and any form of cancer.
 There again, experts believe that, in some cases, having cancer may make you more likely to develop haemorrhoids, plus haemorrhoids can cause certain symptoms that are similar to those of bowel cancer both of which are good reasons to get yourself checked out by your GP if you suffer from them.

-MYTH: Hemorrhoids are caused by a sexually transmitted infection
+MYTH: Haemorrhoids are caused by a sexually transmitted infection

 Natural remedies for haemorrhoids